- Cognitive impairment is not an illness, but it can signal other medical conditions.

 - There are ways to treat and prevent cognitive impairment and its complications

 What is cognitive impairment?

 Cognitive impairment can come and go.
-In this situation, it is often called delirium.
+This is often called delirium.
 Delirium can be a sign of serious medical problems.

 There are many causes of cognitive impairment.
-Some causes of short-term or reversible cognitive impairment include:
+Some causes of short-term or reversible cognitive impairment are: